High-Net-Worth Philanthropy: Trends in giving during 2020

 What can we learn from trends in giving among the wealthy last year?

-Last June, Beacon launched a quarterly survey of 300-500 high-net-worth individuals, to understand patterns of giving by the wealthy on a continuous basis.
+In June 2020, Beacon launched a quarterly survey of 300-500 high-net-worth individuals to understand patterns of giving by the wealthy on a continuous basis.

-It asks just two questions – how much they gave to charitable causes in the previous three months, and whether this was more or less than planned.
+The survey asks just two questions – how much wealthy individuals gave to charitable causes in the previous three months, and whether this was more or less than planned.
 Over time, the research will show the ebbs and flows of giving in different sections of the wealthy population.
 It will also help to determine the influence of external stimuli, like the pandemic, on philanthropy.